Who sets school course fees?

 Are school supplies included in the basic instructional fee?

-No. The purchase of general school supplies remains the responsibility of parents and is not impacted by Bill 1.
+No. The purchase of general school supplies remains the responsibility of parents.
 If schools are purchasing supplies in bulk on behalf of parents, they can continue to do so on a cost-recovery basis.
 Parents have the option of buying these supplies from the school or on their own.

 What are the options if a parent cannot pay fees?